wxie2017/wxie2017.github.io/pages/speech/stay_with_TI.md

 point?
 These help me a lot in learning and understanding.

-The communication skills also make my family life much better because I know that positive and supportive talk.
-I always find the shining points of the other parties.
+The communication skills also make my family life much better because I know the benefit of positive and supportive talk.
+I listen actively and always find the shining points of the other parties.
 I feel the power of encouragement.

 ## the impact of being a Toastmasters